dsmaynard/endpoints/code/bayesian_approach/README.md

 Bayesian MCMC algorithm is implemented in the Stan programming language, which is called here from within `R`.
 The details of model is given in `Stan_file.stan`, which instructs the MCMC sampler how to calculate the log-likelihood at each step.
-Please see [https://mc-stan.org/](https://mc-stan.org/) for instructions on installing and implementing Stan.
+Please see <https://mc-stan.org/> for instructions on installing and implementing Stan.
 In addition to Stan, the libraries `rstan`, `tidyverse`, and `coda` need to be installed for this code to run.

+First we source the `R` functions in the `bayes.R` script:

 ``` r
 source("bayes.R")